amigo00678/Project-X/README.md

 ### other files

-Various tests solutions, tasks inside the files.
+Various test solutions, tasks inside the files.